Biology Department

 In-Person

 An introduction to microorganisms from a human perspective for students in the nursing program.
-Topics include bacterial structure and function, bacterial genetics and antibiotic resistance, and viral structure and infection.
-Credit will be granted for only one of BIOL 115 or BIOL 215.
+Topics include bacterial structure and function, bacterial genetics and antibiotic resistance, viral structure and infection, and eukaryotic pathogens.
+Specific microbial diseases and their clinical manifestation will also be covered.
 Restricted to nursing students.
+Credit will be granted for only one of BIOL 116, 115 or 215.
 Cannot be used as science A for biology students.
-Three credits and tutorial.
+Three credits.

 Animal Biology